Rich2/openstrat/README.md

 ## The Code currently has 4 modules:

 1. AnteCompono.
-This is only a seperate module at the moment because of the macros. just a couple of simple macros so as I can track down the source location of my debug printlns.
+This is only a seperate module at the moment because of the macros.
+Just a couple of simple macros so as I can track down the source location of my debug printlns.

 2. Core.
 The bulk of the code including:
    * General utilities.